openfaas/openfaas-cloud/of-builder/README.md

 # Test the image

-To test the image just type in `docker run -ti 127.0.0.1:5000/foo/bar:latest cat Dockerfile` for instance.
+To test the image just type in `docker run -ti 127.0.0.1:5000/foo/bar:latest cat /README.md` for instance.

 Outside of OpenFaaS: